davialves1820/Trabalho-Haskell/README.md

 # 📦 List Compressor in Haskell

-This project implements a **list compressor and decompressor** for consecutive characters using Haskell.
+This project uses Haskell to implement a **list compressor and decompressor** for consecutive characters.
 The method used is **Run-Length Encoding (RLE)**, a simple and lossless compression technique.

 ---